White-Collar Crimes Lawyer Offering Experienced and Aggressive Representation

 If you are facing a white-collar crime charge, seek an experienced attorney immediately for legal support.
 White-collar crimes are serious offenses at both the state and federal levels, so it is imperative to work with a lawyer to work on your defense against harsh jail time and fines, among other penalties.
 Attorney Diane C. Bass is a skilled professional who will do her best to strategize a powerful defense against your charges and fight aggressively for you in court.

 To better understand the options for your criminal defense, schedule a confidential consultation with the Law Office of Diane C. Bass by calling 949-577-8368.
-New clients can take advantage of a free consultation so that they better comprehend their rights under the law.
+New clients can take advantage of your consultation so that they better comprehend their rights under the law.